jxtin3/api-call/README.md

-# Laravel Courses API CALL DEMONSTRATION
+# Laravel Courses API Call Demonstration

 A simple RESTful API built with Laravel for managing courses.
 This project demonstrates CRUD operations using Laravel Controllers, Models, Migrations, and API Routes.